-In April 2016, upon the request of the Chinese domestic companies, the Chinese authority initiated an AD investigation into Japanese polyvinylidene chloride.
-In April 2017, the Chinese authority made a final determination on the import of such product that there was dumping as well as damage to the domestic industry caused by the dumped imports.
+In November 2017, upon the request of the Chinese domestic companies, the Chinese government initiated an AD investigation on the imports of acrylonitrile-butadiene rubber (NBR) from Japan and Korea.
+In November 2018, the Chinese authorities made a final determination on the import of such product that there was dumping as well as injury to the domestic industry caused by the dumped imports.